timothyjward/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 Wait for maven to finish the generation.
 ![Modularity and complexity](img/12.png)

 The runnable jar file created will be `app/target/app.jar`.

 To run the service using the following command in the console:

     java -jar app/target/app.jar

-To Test the service using the browser visit the previous URL [http://localhost:8080/rest/upper/lower](http://localhost:8080/rest/upper/lower)
+To test the service visit the REST endpoint URL [http://localhost:8080/rest/upper/lower](http://localhost:8080/rest/upper/lower)

 When you want to exit press **Ctrl+C**.